sourcegraph/about/blogposts/2021/how-to-deconstruct-the-monolith.md

 In a distributed system, multiple teams can independently develop different features in separate services.
 When successfully implemented, a microservices development culture enables each team to be autonomous, requiring minimal coordination to work with other teams.
 As a result, it boasts improved code quality and long-term code ownership.

+This is all great if you build your application with microservices from the outset, but what about existing monolithic applications?
 Let’s look at some steps you can take to deconstruct a monolith gradually and replace it with a microservices application.

 ## Step 1: Build alongside it